Bank ends adviser role in blow for Adani's Australian coal mine

-SYDNEY (Reuters) - Commonwealth Bank of Australia (CBA.AX), the country’s largest lender, has ended its role as financial adviser to Indian conglomerate Adani Mining’s (ADEL.NS) multibillion dollar Carmichael Mine, a further blow to the controversial project.
+SYDNEY, Aug 6 (Reuters) - Commonwealth Bank of Australia , the country’s largest lender, has ended its role as financial adviser to Indian conglomerate Adani Mining’s multibillion dollar Carmichael Mine, a further blow to the controversial project.

 The exit of CBA comes hard on the heels of a court decision on Wednesday revoking the Australian government’s environmental approval for the coal mine, which at an estimated cost of up to $16 billion, is one of the world’s biggest under construction.